 It’s actually strange to think about how something as simple as food can have such control over your actions.
 When you get up in the middle of the night to use the restroom and then take an unplanned detour to the kitchen before returning to bed, you’re under the power of food.
 When you stop for gas but just have to run into the convenience store for a candy bar, you’re under the power of food.
 When you’ve had a wonderful dinner out and still order the chocolate lava cake despite being full, you’re under the power of food.
 Do you see a pattern here?

 I know what I’m talking about, because I’ve lived through every one of these scenarios more than once, and hated myself for it every time I did it.
 I truly had a love-hate relationship with food.
 But here’s a newsflash for you: food is not the enemy!
-There is a true, blue enemy that “prowls around like a roaring lion looking for someone to devour.”
+Believe me, treating yourself to a candy bar when you are craving some chocolate is not a sin!
+But be aware that there is a true, blue enemy who “prowls around like a roaring lion looking for someone to devour.”
 (1 Peter 5:8 NIV) He will not only take advantage of your weaknesses, but he will surely kick you while you’re down.
-After you down that candy bar or that greasy burger from the drive-thru, you will, if you’re anything like me, proceed to beat yourself up for hours afterwards because you “did it again.”
+After you down that unplanned candy bar or drive-thru burger, you will, if you’re anything like me, proceed to beat yourself up for hours afterwards because you “did it again.”